jonathanmorgan/context_text/README.md

 Create the following configuration properties, each with the Application value "OpenCalais_REST_API":

     - `open_calais_api_key` - should contain your Open Calais API key.
 For more information on getting an Open Calais API key, see: [http://www.opencalais.com/APIkey](http://www.opencalais.com/APIkey)
-    - `submitter` - string that identifies the program that is invoking the API - should start with "sourcenet-", then identify more specifically your project.
+    - `submitter` - string that identifies the program that is invoking the API - should start with "context_text-", then identify more specifically your project.

-Then, the most reliable way to code large numbers of articles is to use the file `sourcenet/examples/articles/article_coding.py` as a template to set up and run a set of articles through the coder.
+Then, the most reliable way to code large numbers of articles is to use the file `context_text/examples/articles/article_coding.py` as a template to set up and run a set of articles through the coder.

 # Creating Network Data